Hydrocephalus had me on my knees last weekend(literally)

 We had a friend stay over that night.
 He was only too happy to be playing games on the PlayStation with the boys as I retreated to the sanctuary of my bedroom.
 I went to bed at a good hour and didn’t even turn on my phone or laptop as I normally do…I felt exhausted.

 The next morning, I woke up again with a headache lurking below the surface.
 The same thought from the previous morning popped into my head.
-I got out of bed, made some donuts and coffee for the boys before they woke up…it was a good start to the day.
-My 5 year old daughter had a play date at 10, which was perfect because it meant I had time to myself “Oh what to do?
+I got out of bed, made some doughnuts and coffee for the boys before they woke up…it was a good start to the day.
+My 5-year-old daughter had a play date at 10, which was perfect because it meant I had time to myself “Oh what to do?
 What to do?”

 Driving back home after dropping her, I thought “I’ve got a headache.
 I have no idea if it’ll get any worse but how will my husband know?”
 Besides, if it did get worse, I wasn’t sure if I’d be in a position to communicate as much.
 It was a valid question.
 When I got home, I made a point of telling him exactly how I was feeling.
 Within an hour, the beating escalated and I knew this was going to get ugly.
 I was nauseous and my mood started changing and not for the better.
 I could feel myself becoming irritable at the most insignificant thing.
 I continued with my chores of cleaning up and doing the laundry, though I could feel my body slowly becoming lethargic and rebelling against movement.